Fuel and Electric Assistance Program

 Fuel Assistance

-The federally funded Low-Income Home Energy Program (LIHEAP), also known as the Fuel Assistance Program (FAP), provides qualified households with assistance in paying their heating bills during the winter heating season.
-Your benefits are calculated based on number of household members, household income, energy costs and housing type among other things.
-This allows those households with the lowest incomes and highest energy costs to receive the highest benefits.
+The federally funded Low-Income Home Energy Program (LIHEAP), also known as the Fuel Assistance Program (FAP), is designed to help eligible households with their heating bills during the cold winter months.
+Your benefits are determined by factors such as the size of your household, your income, energy costs, and housing type—ensuring that those with the greatest needs, especially households with the lowest incomes and highest energy expenses, can receive the most support.
+We’re here to help you stay warm and safe through the winter season.

 What kind of assistance will I receive?